webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 <!-- Missing: What is an example congestion-control alg that pairs with RR/SR? -->

 ### TMMBR, TMMBN and REMB, paired with GCC
-The next generation of network status messages changes up the paradigm.
+The next generation of network status messages changes the paradigm.
 Instead of sending metadata about network quality, RTCP receivers instead directly compute an estimate of available incoming bandwidth and communicate that maximum bitrate with the sending party.

 #### Google Congestion Control (GCC)
 The first step is estimating available incoming bandwidth.
-Commonly, but not exclusively, clients use the Google Congestion Control (GCC) algorithm, outlined in [draft-ietf-rmcat-gcc-02](https://tools.ietf.org/html/draft-ietf-rmcat-gcc-02).
+Commonly, clients use the Google Congestion Control (GCC) algorithm, outlined in [draft-ietf-rmcat-gcc-02](https://tools.ietf.org/html/draft-ietf-rmcat-gcc-02).

-GCC focuses on packet loss and fluctuations in arrival time as the two key metrics for its estimates.
+GCC focuses on packet loss and fluctuations in frame arrival time as the two key metrics for its bandwidth estimates.

-The loss-based controller is simple:
+The first half, the loss-based controller, is simple:

-* If packet loss is above 10%, the bandwidth estimate is decreased
+* If packet loss is above 10%, the bandwidth estimate is reduced
 * If packet loss is between 2-10%, the bandwidth estimate stays the same
-* If packet loss is below 2%, the bandwidth estimate increases
+* If packet loss is below 2%, the bandwidth estimate is increased

-These packet loss measurements are taking frequently, and rely on metadata inside each packet to be able to infer when packets are missing.
+Packet loss measurements are taking frequently, and rely on metadata inside each packet to be able to infer when packets are missing.
 These percentages are evaluated over time windows of around 0.5-1.0 seconds.

 The second function cooperates with the loss-based controller, and looks at the variations in packet arrival time.
 This delay-based controller aims to identify when network links are becoming increasingly congested, and may reduce bandwidth estimates even before packet loss occurs.
-The theory is that the busiest network interface along the path will continue queuing up packets up until the interface runs out of buffers.
-If that interface continues receiving more traffic than it is able to send, it will be forced to drop all of the next packets it receives until more space opens up.
-This type of packet loss can be disruptive to all communication over that link, and would ideally be avoided.
+The theory is that the busiest network interface along the path will continue queuing up packets up until the interface runs out of capacity inside its buffers.
+If that interface continues receiving more traffic than it is able to send, it will be forced to drop all of the next packets it receives until more buffer spaces become available.
+This type of packet loss can be disruptive to all communication over that link, and should ideally be avoided.
 Thus, GCC tries to figure out if network links are getting larger and larger queue depths _before_ packet loss actually occurs.
+It will reduce the bandwidth usage if it observes increased queueing delays over time.

-To do so, GCC tries to measure those increases in queue depth.
-More directly, GCC looks for subtle increases in network latency over time.
-It uses what's called the inter-arrival time, `t(i) - t(i-1)`, as the difference in arrival time of two groups of packets.
-If the inter-arrival time increases over time, (as in, the arrival time difference between the first two frames is smaller than the arrival time difference between the second and third frame), that is considered evidence of increased queues on the connecting network interfaces and presumed to be caused by network congestion.
-GCC uses Kalman filters and takes very many measurements of network round-trip times (and its variations) to detect congestion.
-When congestion is found, it reduces the available bitrate.
+To do so, GCC tries to infer increases in queue depth by measuring subtle increases in in round trip time.
+It records what's called the frame inter-arrival time, `t(i) - t(i-1)`, as the difference in arrival time of two groups of packets (generally, consecutive video frames).
+If the inter-arrival time increases over time, (as in, the arrival time difference between the first two frames is smaller than the arrival time difference between the second and third frame), that is considered evidence of increased queue depth on the connecting network interfaces and presumed to be caused by network congestion.
+(Note: GCC is smart enough to control these estimates for fluctuations in frame byte sizes.)
+GCC refines its latency measurements using [Kalman filter](https://en.wikipedia.org/wiki/Kalman_filter) and takes very many measurements of network round-trip times (and its variations) to flag congestion.
+When congestion is detected, it reduces the available bitrate.
 Under steady network conditions, it can slowly increase its bandwidth estimates to test out higher load values.

 #### TMMBR, TMMBN, and REMB
-After arriving at an estimate for available inbound bandwidth, receivers must communicate these values to the remote senders.
+After identifyign an estimate for available inbound bandwidth, receivers then communicate these values to the remote senders.
 TMMBR, TMMBN, and REMB facilitate this exchange.

 * **Temporary Maximum Media Stream Bit Rate Request** - A mantissa/exponent of a requested bitrate for a single SSRC.
 * **Temporary Maximum Media Stream Bit Rate Notification** - A message to notify that a TMMBR has been received.
 * **Receiver Estimated Maximum Bitrate** - A mantissa/exponent of a requested bitrate for the entire session.

 TMMBR and TMMBN came first and are defined in [RFC 5104](https://tools.ietf.org/html/rfc5104).
 REMB came later, there was a draft submitted in [draft-alvestrand-rmcat-remb](https://tools.ietf.org/html/draft-alvestrand-rmcat-remb-03), but it was never standardized.